working hours

 Jacinda Adern, Prime Minister of New Zealand

 Iceland recently tried a four-day workweek.
-At the end of four years, they found that the four-day workweek improved worker well-being and productivity.
+They found that the four-day workweek improved worker well-being and productivity at the end of four years.
 These positive outcomes were true across various industries, including hospitals, offices, and schools.

-A few big companies are trying the four-day workweek, too.
+A few big companies are also trying the four-day workweek.
 Microsoft Japan tried it with employees in 2019 and reported an incredible 40% jump in productivity.
-Kickstarter will try it out with all of its employees in 2022.
+Kickstarter will try it with all of its employees in 2022.

 With multiple success stories and international support, we could see more companies adopting the four-day workweek policy in the future.